RPT-Japan March core CPI rises 2.2 pct yr/yr

 TOKYO, May 1 (Reuters) - Japan’s core consumer prices rose 2.2 percent in March from a year earlier, government data showed on Friday.

-The rise in the core consumer price index, which includes oil products but excludes fresh food prices, was more than economists’ median estimate for a 2.1 percent annual gain.
+The core consumer price index, which includes oil products but excludes fresh food prices, was more than economists’ median estimate for a 2.1 percent annual gain.

 The so-called core-core inflation index, which excludes food and energy prices and is similar to the core index used in the United States, rose 2.1 percent in the year to March.